LittleboyHarry/deploydotfile/README.md

 - easily platform migration by build parameters
 - centralized dotfiles generated
 - no conflict with your current dotfiles
-- no new syntax but only shell script
+- only using python script make without any other new syntax
 - some nice dotfiles templates

 Try it out!
 It's my recent alpha creative implementation.